robiulalam82-BC/Robiul-Alam/README.md

 # Robiul-Alam
-hey, I am fahad from Brooklyn College. my id is 23419382. my major is computer science.
+hey, It is fahad from Brooklyn College. my id is 23419382. my major is computer science.